alice8756/AboutMe/README.md

 # 💫 About Me:
-I'mA new graduate from Applied Foreign Languages at Tatung University with TOEIC and N4 certification.
+I'm a new graduate from Applied Foreign Languages at Tatung University with TOEIC and N4 certification.
 Passionate about doing journaling.
 In this case, I have been managing a social media page called @alicesdrawing_ on Instagram mainly sharing digital journal templates and graphic design skills.
-To take my skills up a notch, currently I am participating in a frontend web developer boot camp wishing to be a frontend web developer in the future.
+To take my skills up a notch, I participated in a frontend web developer boot camp wishing to be a frontend web developer in the future.

 ## 🌐 Socials: